calvinmetcalf/immediate/README.md

 ## Usage

 In the browser, include it with a `<script>` tag; pretty simple.
 Creates a global called `immediate` which should act like setImmediate.
-It also has a method called `clear` which should act like `clearImmediate`.

 In Node.js, do